WoW: Wrath of the Lich King - Benchmarks with Ati and Nvidia graphics cards

 On the following pages you can find benchmarks several graphics cards running World of Warcraft: Wrath of the Lich King in several resolutions.
 Furthermore PC Games Hardware checked how much power the Ultra Shadows, introduced with version 3.1, need.
 Additionally we have run tests to find out what kind of difference there is in matter of performance between default Anisotropic Filtering optimizations of the graphics drivers.

-- 2WoW: Wrath of the Lich King - Benchmarks with Ati and Nvidia graphics cards: Performance results
+- Seite 2WoW: Wrath of the Lich King - Benchmarks with Ati and Nvidia graphics cards: Performance results

-- 3WoW: Wrath of the Lich King - Benchmarks with Ati and Nvidia graphics cards: Benchmarks with Ultra Shadows
+- Seite 3WoW: Wrath of the Lich King - Benchmarks with Ati and Nvidia graphics cards: Benchmarks with Ultra Shadows

-- 4WoW: Wrath of the Lich King - Benchmarks with Ati and Nvidia graphics cards: Benchmarks with A.I.
+- Seite 4WoW: Wrath of the Lich King - Benchmarks with Ati and Nvidia graphics cards: Benchmarks with A.I.
 Off and HQ AF